Patphy01/Patphy01/README.md

 - 👋 Hi, I’m @Patphy01
--Hotel Manager / Data scientist with a strong focus on data analysis and visual storytelling.
+- Data scientist with a strong focus on data analysis and visual storytelling.
 Proficient in leveraging Python, NumPy, Seaborn, and Matplotlib to explore, analyze, and visualize data for business decision-making.
 Experienced in translating complex data into clear, actionable insights through interactive visualizations and dashboards.
 Passionate about creating data-driven solutions that enable informed decision-making.
 Skilled in statistical analysis, machine learning, and data wrangling.

 Skills
 Programming & Analysis Tools: